 Fly To: Although Sandakan Airport is closer to sites such as the Kinabatangan River and Sepilok Orangutan Sanctuary, we recommend flying to Kota Kinabalu International Airport for more frequent, quicker and cheaper flights from Hong Kong.
 From here, you can make your way to the city of Sandakan via a short flight (45 minutes), or there is also a long scenic bus route (approx. 6 hours), that connects the two cities!

 Best For: Couples who want more than just a beach holiday

 Residing in north-eastern Cambodia, Siem Reap is the gateway to the ruins of Angkor, famous for the temple Angkor Wat, but the city has a lot more to offer.
-Make sure to explore the ruins and try and to catch a sunrise or sunset over the temples whilst you’re there for a picture-perfect opportunity, but also take time to relax and explore other areas.
+Make sure to explore the ruins and, for a picture-perfect opportunity, try to catch a sunrise or sunset over the temples whilst you’re there, but also take time to relax and explore other areas.

 The Angkor Night Market is well known for picking up all-sorts of delights and local cuisine, and is also close by to the (in)famous Pub Street, if you want to take in some of the nightlife.
-As Siem Reap is not a beach town, but temperatures soar, we recommend going for a hotel with a pool – so that after a morning exploring the ruins, you can sit back and relax in the afternoon sun – it’s meant to be a romantic escape after all…
+As Siem Reap is not a beach town, but temperatures soar, we recommend going for a hotel with a pool – so that after a morning exploring, you can sit back and relax beneath the afternoon sun – it’s meant to be a romantic escape after all…

 Fly To: Siem Reap International Airport